Gatorade shower: Notable examples

 Kentucky Wildcats coach Guy Morriss is one of few coaches ever to receive a Gatorade shower and lose a game.

 This occurred on November 9, 2002, during the Bluegrass Miracle, when LSU defeated Kentucky.

 Coach Morriss was showered immediately before Marcus Randall threw a Hail Mary pass to Devery Henderson to win on the final play of the game.

 On November 24, 2018, LSU coach Ed Orgeron received a Gatorade shower after an apparent LSU game ending interception that was subsequently reviewed and overturned.

 Texas A&M eventually beat LSU 74–72 in 7 overtimes.

 Many baseball players give a teammate who has just hit a walk-off home run, or a pitcher who has thrown a no-hitter, a Gatorade shower while they are giving a post-game interview on the field.

 Salvador Pérez of the Kansas City Royals is known for giving a Gatorade shower to teammates after every home win and notable away wins, which fans have dubbed a "Salvy Splash".

 By contrast, Adrián Beltré of the Texas Rangers disliked Gatorade showers.

 After a game in which he hit a grand slam that provided the decisive runs in a 5–2 win over the Athletics on August 15, 2016, he took a broom from the groundskeepers closet and began combing an area of infield dirt.

 Fellow Rangers teammate Rougned Odor went over to Beltré carrying a bucket filled with Gatorade, and in his attempt to drench Beltré, missed him with the launch of the column of the liquid.

 Other times, baseball players receive a pie or shaving cream to the face in lieu of a Gatorade shower.

 The Australian NRL rugby league club Melbourne Storm's players have given their coach, Craig Bellamy, a Gatorade shower every time they have won the premiership under him, including in 2007, 2009 and 2012.

 In the AFL, players are customarily given a shower if they win in their first game with their club.

 In cricket, the Australian cricket team players gave their coach Darren Lehmann a Gatorade shower on two occasions, during post celebrations after his team won the 2013-14 Ashes series and during a post match interview after the 2015 Cricket World Cup Final.

-In 2016, the coach of Brazilian team SE Palmeiras received a Gatorade Shower during his first interview after receiving the 2016 Brasileirão title, also was the first time known that someone received a Gatorade shower in first division of Brazilian soccer.
-The team did again after their 2018 title.
+In 2016, the coach of Brazilian team SE Palmeiras received a Gatorade Shower during his first interview after receiving the 2016 Brasileirão title.

+This also was the first time known that someone received a Gatorade shower in first division of Brazilian soccer.

+The team did this again after their 2018 title.